SelfMagician/Magic/index.md

 Notes:

 -   Being Self Alone is the best way to live (Eject All).
--   When Non-Self and Dead Self is mentioned, it means any Non-Self and Dead Self.
+-   Where Non-Self and Dead Self is mentioned, it means any Non-Self and Dead Self.

 Instructions: